Boundary amenability of $Out(F_N)$: Introduction

-A main difficulty in the paper is that this averaging argument does not work in general because there are infinitely many turning classes.
+\paragraph*{Names and proof of Theorem \ref{arat}.} In comparison to Theorem \ref{thm:FN-case-intro}, the main difficulty in the proof comes from the fact that given $T\in\AT$, the set of turning classes of morphisms targeting $T$ may be infinite, so one cannot average over them any more.

 The rough idea to bypass this difficulty is to enumerate the possible turning classes in $T$ by giving them ``names'' in an $\Out(G,\calf)$-invariant way.
 Only finitely many turning classes should share a given name.
 We then define $\mu_n(T)$ by averaging $\mu_n(f)$ over a finite set of morphisms $f$ whose turning classes coincide with the set of turning classes having the first possible name.

 Our enumeration of turning classes is made differently for geometric and nongeometric trees in $\AT$.
 If $T\in\AT$ is nongeometric (in the sense of Levitt--Paulin \cite{LP}), then it can be strongly approximated by trees in $\calo$.
 It follows that there exists a morphism $f:S\to T$ with $S\in\calo$, such that every turn in $T$ lifts to $S$.
 The turning class of $f$ (which contains all turns) is then our preferred turning class, i.e.\ the first from the enumeration.